Moddable-OpenSource/moddable/documentation/base/worker.md

 	},
 	nativeStack: 8192,	// host's native "C" stack, in bytes
 	priority: 3,		// For FreeRTOS, sets the Worker Task priority
-	coreId: 1			// For ESP32, set the execution core.
+	core: 1				// For ESP32, set the execution core.
 0 or 1
 });
 ```
 For systems using FreeRTOS (ESP32, Qualcomm QCA4020, and Nordic nRF52), there are two additional settings.  `nativeStack` sets the size of the native stack in the FreeRTOS `xTaskCreate` call.
 The default `nativeStack` size allocated varies with the processor: